 Want to develop a healthier sleep pattern and set yourself up for sweet dreams?
 Take a look at these facts and tips from LiveLighter.

 1. Sleeping less may lead to weight gain and increase your risk of weight related chronic disease

 A lack of sleep can get in the way of efforts to stay healthy.
 Staying up late may also make us feel less motivated to get up and moving the next day.
 Being tired may also make us more likely to reach for high sugar and high saturated fat foods that don’t tend to fill us up.
 Eating too many of these foods over time can lead to weight gain.

 High amounts of body fat, especially around our middle is associated with an increased risk of 13 types of cancer and other diseases such as type 2 diabetes and heart disease.
 Many people may be shocked to know that in the long term, having short sleeps can increase our risk of health problems such as cancer, type 2 diabetes and heart disease by a startling 20-40 per cent.

 As being active and eating a balanced diet is an important part of maintaining a healthy weight, ensuring we get a good night’s sleep so we can stay physically active is really important.

 2. Eating the right foods will increase the likelihood of a better night’s sleep

-So we already know increasing your fruit and veggie intake, eating wholegrains and increasing your unsaturated fat (nuts, plants oils, fish) consumption.
+So we already know increasing our fruit and vegie intake, eating wholegrains and increasing unsaturated fat (nuts, plants oils, fish) consumption has health benefits.
 On top of this, eating this variety of food enables us to have a better chance of improving our quality of sleep.